lukecarbis/dnd-tomb-of-annihilation/readme.md

 ## Campaign Documents

-- [Campaign Goals](./campaign-goals.md): The over-arching narrative for the campaign, primarily focusing on who the primary villain is.
+- [Campaign Goals](./campaign-goals.md): An outline of the major objectives and antagonists driving the narrative of our campaign.

 - [Session Planning](./session-planning.md): Detailed breakdowns of each session’s objectives, challenges, and story arcs.
 Designed to guide the Dungeon Master through the campaign’s intricacies and ensure a seamless adventure for the players.